How to block specific Windows 10 apps (Mail, Calendar, Skype, etc) from sharing notifications

 How to mute the notifications you get from a certain app

 Some people want to get notifications but only in their visual form.
-As you’ve certainly noticed, most apps in Windows 10 send you notifications that are also accompanied by sounds.
-If you don’t want to hear sound notifications from a specific app, go to its advanced notifications settings and disable the option named “Play a sound when a notification arrives”.
+As you have certainly noticed, most apps in Windows 10 send you notifications that are also accompanied by sounds.

 How to set the number of notifications an app can show in the Action Center